Tarsiciosh/EssentialFeed/README.md

 #### save command on sut requests cache deletion (save command receives also the items to be saved - create helper methods for the items uniqueItems)
 #### create the helper method makeSUT that returns the sut and the store as a named tuple
 #### save commmand does not request insert command if deletion error ocurred (after we save we tell the store to complete the deletion command with an error - completeDeletion(with error: Error, at index: Int = 0) (only create the function and run the test)
-#### save command requests New Cache Insertion On Successful Deletion:

-only create the funtion completeDeletionSuccessfully first then add the completion block to the deleteCacheFeed.
+#### save command requests New Cache Insertion On Successful Deletion: create the funtion completeDeletionSuccessfully first then add the completion block to the deleteCacheFeed.
 Modify the FeedStore logic to capture these completions blocks and then update the completeDeletion(with: error) and completeDeletionSuccessfully.
 Then implement the insert command that only increments the insertCallCount.

+#### save command requests New Cache Insertion With Time Stamp On Successful Deletion: make the currentDate be a dependency of the LocalFeedLoader.
+It is a closure that returns a Date. modify the tests to check the store insertions (not implemented) count to be 1, the items of the first element to be the passed items and the timestamp of the firt element to be the passed timestamp. remove previous test because it is redundant now.